M5 tractor: M5A2 and M5A3 high-speed tractors

-M5A4 High-Speed Tractor
+M5A4 high-speed tractor

-The M5A4 High-Speed Tractor reorganised the ammunition stowage boxes along the sides of the vehicle for easier access.
+The M5A4 high-speed tractor reorganised the ammunition stowage boxes along the sides of the vehicle for easier access.

 Users

 World War II

-The M5 High-Speed Tractor entered service with the US Army in 1943 and was one of the primary medium artillery prime movers along with the GMC CCKW 2½-ton 6x6 truck and the Diamond T 4-ton 6x6 truck.
+The M5 high-speed tractor entered service with the US Army in 1943 and was one of the primary medium artillery prime movers along with the GMC CCKW 2½-ton 6x6 truck and the Diamond T 4-ton 6x6 truck.
 In 1944, 200 M5s were provided to an appreciative Soviet Union for use by the Red Army who quickly rushed them into service.

 Post-war

 The US Army continued to use the M5 during the Korean War, retiring them shortly afterwards.
 Post-war surplus M5s were supplied to Austria, Belgium, Japan, Lebanon, Pakistan and Yugoslavia.

 A number of M5 Tractors were used in British Columbia, Canada, as carriers for rock drills.
 The Chapman "Drilmobile", manufactured by Chapman Motor & Machine Shop of Delta, British Columbia was designed specifically for logging road construction.